 - enamel – This paint will dry to a tough finish, and you shouldn’t need a topcoat.

 - acrylic – I’ve found that acrylic paints (without latex) tend to adhere to finished wood (i.e. cabinets and furniture) much better.
 They also don’t peel or flake away from the surface over time nearly as much.

 - urethane and/or alkyd – These paints were traditionally used for industrial or automotive applications because they are tough, but now with some of the blends that have been created, components are being integrated for easy use in the home.

 Words to avoid when painting cabinets, furniture, and trim:

 - latex – If it has latex, it means that some of the binders are vinyl resins and the paint peels and flakes more easily.
 (Remember, we’re talking about painting cabinets and furniture here; latex-based paint is still totally okay for walls, though.)

-- oil-based – Let’s save our environment and stay away from oil-based paints that can’t be disposed of, need solvents to clean up, and are highly flammable.
+- oil-based – They can’t be disposed of, need solvents to clean up, and are highly flammable.
 Plus, they tend to yellow over time – yuck!

-If you are chemistry minded and want to dive a whole lot deeper into this topic, this website breaks it all down way further than I could ever begin to comprehend.
+If you want to dive deeper into this topic, this website breaks it all down way further than I could ever begin to comprehend.